nthimothe/DukeBeverages/README.md

 # DukeBeverages-CustomerDataVisualizer

 Duke Beverages is the name of my small business on campus.
-My team and I sell organic, freshly-sqeezed, strawberry lemonade at our college in beautiful glass bottles with unique designs on them.
-It has become very popular in the two semesters that it has been active.
+My team and I sell organic, freshly-sqeezed, strawberry lemonade to students at our college.
 I decided to use my programming knowledege to visualize sales based on the CSV data I was collecting after each sale.

 I've allowed this program to be used by a person who doesn't have access to our sale data by adding a program that generates sample customer data formatted in the same way that our data is.

 ## Running the Program
-* Ensure that you are running python3.
+* Ensure that you are running Python 3.
 * After cloning this repository, generate *n* sample records, with the following command: `python3 generateSampleRecords.py -n 100`
 This will generate 100 sample records spanning over one year in a file named `sampleRecords.csv`.
 To change the number of years the records span simply add the `-y` flag to the command with the number of years directly following it (e.g. `python3 generateSampleRecords -n 900 -y 5`)